 By Jim Ferri

-I’ve been across Florida’s Route 75 — the famous “Alligator Alley” — and I’ve never seen an alligator.
+I’ve been across Florida’s Route 75 — the famous “Alligator Alley” — many times and I’ve never seen an alligator.

 In fact, I’ve never seen any animal.
 It’s a pretty boring drive.